robinyetti/PersonalBlogSite/content/post/warofwolves1.md

 share = true        # set false to share buttons menu = ""           # set "main" to add this content to the main menu
 +++
+This is a snippet of a Novel I had started.
+The story follows a young girl named Maebelle, who's apart of a whole story she doesn't even know yet.
+This is the story whereshe finds out.
+___________
 I woke with the sound of my dog's coo to the rising sun.
 I patted her happily on the head.
 Her tail brushed across the ground, lifting dust into the air, every speck dancing in a synchronized rhythm in the air.

 I swung my sore legs over to the side of my cot, my feet dangling inches from the ground.
 I laughed.